sfzinstruments/SplendidGrandPiano/README.md

 repetitive, trills or sustain pedal down), the voices count will be handled effectively and lower, which also means less jumping in
 CPU usage and results in more natural piano sound behavior.

-- Added 5th layer at lowest velocity using filter cutoff.
+- 5th layer added at lowest velocity using filter cutoff.

 - High notes are undampened mode only as suggested by all fellow sfz pianist users.